Sep 12-Dec 16, 2016

 Prerequisites(1) a bachelor's degree, including college level biology or college level physics or astronomy (2) one year of experience teaching science (3) must be currently teaching science at the middle or high school level.

 Target AudienceThe course is designed primarily for Certified Science Teachers with two years of teaching experience who are currently teaching science at the middle or high school level.
+Exceptions are made on a case by base basis, please contact the instructor if you would like to take the course and do not fit the above description.

 Time Commitment:9-12 hours per week.
 If you are unfamiliar with this field of study and/or method of delivery, you may require more time.